stoicflame/enunciate-gradle/README.md

 ## Applying the plugin

-The plugin has been compiled with Java 8, on Gradle 4.4.
+From version *2.11*, the plugin will be compiled with Java 8, on Gradle 4.4.

-So your build process needs to run on Java 8.
+So your build process needs to run on Java 8 with a 4.4+ version of Gradle.

-The plugin may work on older versions of Gradle.

 ### Gradle 2.1+